Remèdes rapides et naturels contre les reflux gastriques

 Smoking

 Smoking can weaken the LES and increase stomach acid production, which promotes reflux.
-Cutting back or stopping smoking can help ease symptoms.
+Reducing or stopping smoking can help relieve symptoms.

 Pregnancy